Learn to Earn is often approached by organisations and individuals to be used as case studies in doctoral theses, forums and workshops etc.

 In addition to our association member's research published by Learn to Earn.
 We have also worked closely with Ashoka and the International Labour Organisation.
 For the latter we did a large research project in 2009, on a 'Community Analysis of Social Enterprise Development in the Cape Flats area, Western Cape, South Africa', using the methodology and systems we refined through our own research projects we have conducted.

 We have also partnered with the UCT Graduate School of Business in their annual research regarding GEM, The Global Entrepreneurship Monitor in 2009.
-We have a close relationship with ASEN (African Social Enterprise Network).

 TV, Radio and Video